VPNRank.io

 Which VPNs work in Russia?

-Only VPNs with obfuscation technology work reliably in Russia.
-NordVPN (obfuscated servers), ExpressVPN (Lightway protocol), and a few others maintain connections despite TSPU deep packet inspection.
+Only VPNs with advanced privacy tools work reliably in Russia.
+NordVPN (advanced privacy servers), ExpressVPN (Lightway protocol), and a few others maintain connections despite TSPU deep packet inspection.
 Standard VPN protocols are detected and blocked within minutes.
 Success rates vary but the best maintain 85%+ connectivity.

 Should I download my VPN before traveling to Russia?